-We have a room devoted just to performing dental work, which gives the patient his/her own table, anesthetic machine, and monitoring equipment.
+We have a room devoted just to performing dental procedures, which gives the patient his/her own table, anesthetic machine, and monitoring equipment.
 Every procedure is overseen by a knowledgeable veterinarian and licensed technician.

 A study by the American Veterinary Dental Society showed that 80% of dogs and 70% of cats had developed periodontal disease by 3 years of age, making dental disease the most prevalent disease in companion animals.